unby6/hot-ptato/README.md

 ### message from Nxkoo
 Pissdrawer or OAP, PLEASE add a button and an UI to condense all of this currency into one singular UI/Panel, its overwhelming

+### message from trif
+hi guys i'm in the readme messages too